A Trick of the Light

 “I hope so,” Madeline sighed.
 “It will be kind of difficult to direct the flow of the game without being able to speak properly.”

 “Again, it will be fine.
 Resources revealed they know enough English to get by.
-And if worse comes to worse, I’m sure you’ll think of something.”
+And if worse comes to worst, I’m sure you’ll think of something.”

 “That’s not very reassuring.”